themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

   </ul>
 </template>
 ```
 Easy peasy.
 Two things to pay attention to.
-First, we use a simple each loop which iterates over a helper called `subscribers` that we'll set up in a little bit.
+First, we use a simple `{{#each}}` loop which iterates over a helper called `subscribers` that we'll set up in a little bit.
 Just above that, we also make another call to this `subscribers` helper, but we pass it to a template helper called `count`.
 What's that?
 This is just for show and completely optional, but this allows us to pass an array value and get back the numeric value for how many items are _in_ that array.
 So it's clear:

 <p class="block-header">/client/helpers/template.js</p>